ParrotSec/documentation/docs/getting-started/install-virtualbox.md

 (same password for root)
 To change password use `passwd` on the account you want to change the password of.

+&nbsp;

+&nbsp;

+NOTE: Currently a WIP (work in progress, some links might not work and some documentation is likely missing.)

-Installing Parrot Security On VirtualBox
+## Installing Parrot Security ISO On VirtualBox
 In this guide, I will cover the following:

     Create a new Virtual Machine